Argonne-National-Laboratory/node-red-contrib-ocpp/README.md

 Use this node to emulate an EVSE charge point station that supports OCPP protocol 1.6 JSON.
 Since the OCPP JSON implementation utilizes web sockets, this node makes the initial connection to the defined Central System, and messages are passed back and forth.
 Therefore it acts like both a server and a client in that it both makes and receives requests to and from the CS.

 ## CS request JSON
-Use this node to make requests to an EVSE charge point station that support OCPP 1.6 JSON.
-Its behavior and functionality are similar to that of the *[CS request SOAP](#cs_request-soap)* node with the exception that it only support OCPP 1.6 JSON commands.
+Use this node to make requests to an EVSE charge point station that supports OCPP 1.6 JSON.
+Its behavior and functionality are similar to that of the *[CS request SOAP](#cs_request-soap)* node with the exception that it only supports OCPP 1.6 JSON commands.

 ## examples

 ![alt text](./images/clippednode-redexample.png "example flow found in the examples folder")

 In the root of the OCPP node module folder is a folder named examples.
 This is where you can find example flows that may be useful in setting up your OCCP situation.
 Currently a single example file exists which you can import into node-red that sets up a Central System node with a few basic Charge Point nodes.
-This is by no means a full production example, but just a starting point for those who may be interested in a way to setup the nodes.
+This is by no means a full production example, but just a starting point for those who may be interested in a way to set up the nodes.

 # Authors